What is an apology letter?

 To draft a better letter, you need to consider the following items:

-There should be a straight and blunt statement about your act of owning the mistake.
+You should make a straight and blunt statement about owning the mistake.
 State that no one holds the responsibility for this mistake but you.

-Although you have accepted a mistake, you should tell that why you made that mistake in the first place.
+Although you have accepted a mistake, you should explain why you made it in the first place.

-Admitting the mistake is all your employer wants sometimes.
-Do it right away and make things become better with time.
+Sometimes, your employer only wants you to admit the mistake.
+Do it right away, and things will get better with time.

 Sample apology letter: